-When it comes to portrait photography it can be done on the traditional lines or it can be done in a more innovative style which will express the mood of the moment with more eloquence.
+When it comes to portrait photography it can be done on the traditional lines or it can be done in a more innovative style that will express the mood of the moment with more eloquence.
 Striking portraits are remembered forever and treasured by many.
 Traditionally, the subjects in the portrait stare straight ahead at the camera which is positioned at eye level.
-However if you change the angle of the camera it will add a completely different aspect to the portrait.
-Shooting from up, down or up close can give an interesting perspective to the whole exercise.
+However, if you change the angle of the camera it will add a completely different aspect to the portrait.
+Shooting from up, down, or up close can give an interesting perspective to the whole exercise.

 Focusing on a prop or a body part is another way of taking portraits.
 Composing the photograph can be a lot of fun when you are working with a prop or focusing on one body part.
 Obscuring a part of the subject in the portrait can be very powerful as this creates all sorts of emotion.
-One other method that can be used specially when working with children is to take a series of pictures that captures a certain movement and can be presented together as a series.
+Another method that can be used especially when working with children is to take a series of pictures that capture a certain movement and can be presented together as a series.

 With all these tips for portrait taking you can refine your techniques even further with practice.
-So, experiment and learn the beat way that will suit you and make it your signature style.
+So, experiment and learn the best way that will suit you and make it your signature style.

 About the Author:

-Adriana Bella is professional graphic designer and passionate photographer.
+Adriana Bella is a professional graphic designer and passionate photographer.
 She has 4+ years of experience.
-She has recently created and published her huge collection of photography templates available online at www.artcodesign.com
+She has recently created and published her vast collection of photography templates available online at www.artcodesign.com